Guide for Authors

 Eos does not consider or accept articles that have previously been published or that are being considered by other publications.
 See AGU’s dual-publication policy.

-Selections from Eos.org are published in the Eos print magazine, which is published twice each month, on the 1st and 15th of the month (with the exception of only one issue in January 2015).
+Selections from Eos.org are published in the Eos print magazine, which is published once each month on the 1st.
 The print magazine is distributed to AGU members, and the magazine PDF is freely available online on Eos.org.
 For more information about receiving the magazine, contact [email protected]

 Writing for Eos

 Authors should carefully read the detailed guidelines that follow.
 Authors who follow the requirements provided here may find that their material is considered more favorably in the scientific and editorial review process and, if accepted, is published more quickly.

 Authors should not assume that every reader is familiar with the article’s topic; therefore, articles need to provide a good framework and background.
 All items suitable for publication in Eos must be written to inform the reader immediately of the most important aspects of the information being presented.
 Unlike the typical research article, which builds to its conclusion, a well-written item on Eos.org begins with the conclusions and provides details later.
 Specialists and nonspecialists alike should not need to read to the end of an item in Eos to discover what is new, interesting, and important.